Isle of man fun facts

 things to do Isle of Man

 Located in the middle of the Irish Sea, the island is roughly equidistant between Liverpool and Ireland.
 At only 33 miles long and 13 miles wide, it is by no means a large island.
 But with 40% of the land unoccupied, it feels a lot bigger than it is.
+As of November 2021, the Manx population stands at 85,656.

-2. The Isle of Man isn’t part of the UK.
+2. The Isle of Man isn’t part of the UK

 While the Isle of Man is geographically a British island, it isn’t, and never has been, a part of the United Kingdom.
 Instead, it is a self-governing crown dependency, along with Guernsey and Jersey.